Orthogonal Delay-Doppler Division Multiplexing Modulation with Tomlinson-Harashima Precoding: Numerical Results

+{The obtained minimum BERs of the proposed design with different searching intervals for $K^{\rm sim}_{\rm opt}$ are given in Fig. \ref{FIGNA}.
+In Fig. \ref{FIGNA}, ``Traversal search'' refers to the case that $K^{\rm sim}_{\rm opt}$ is traverse searched within a longer interval, e.g., $K\in [1.2\sqrt{\cal M},6\sqrt{\cal M}]$ in Figs. \ref{FIGJ1} - \ref{FIGJ2}, whose BER can be regarded as the minimum BER that the proposed design could attain. }

+{First, it can be observed that when $\alpha$ is small, e.g., $\Delta \alpha = 0.1$, the minimum BER of the proposed design will encounter an error floor at high SNR regions.
+This is because the theoretical BER lower bound ${\cal P}^{\rm LB}_{e}$ is not tight.
+Second, we can find that for the proposed design under the EVA channel, whether 4-QAM or 16-QAM modulation is used, $\alpha=0.5$ is sufficient to obtain the minimum BER of the system at high SNRs.
+Therefore, the $K^{\rm ana}_{\rm opt}$ obtained according to the analytical results could provide a reference to set the modified modulus $K$ efficiently.}

+{Next, in Fig. \ref{FIGNN5C}, we evaluate the BER of the ODDM system with time domain THP by comparing it to with the OFDM system with the frequency domain single-tap equalizer, for the fair comparison w.r.t. the equalizer complexity.
+Therein, the same system parameters and the HSR channel environment are considered for two systems.
+The minimum BERs of the proposed ODDM system with time domain THP under different SNRs are simulated {according to Fig. \ref{FIGNA}} and plotted.}

+{We can observe from Fig. \ref{FIGNN5C} that the BER of the proposed scheme decreases monotonically as SNR increases for all QAM modulation orders and channel environments.
+Differently, the BERs of the OFDM system experience error floors in the high SNR regions.
+This is because for the ODDM system with time domain THP, on one hand, the ISI is pre-cancelled by THP at the transmitter; on the other hand, impacts of the {\it modulo signal loss}, {\it modulo power loss}, and {\it modulo noise loss} introduced by THP weaken as the SNR increases.
+These leads to the BER of the proposed scheme to decrease monotonically as SNR increases.
+However, for the OFDM system with single-tap equalizer, the ICI can not be addressed which determines the lowest signal-to-interference-and-noise ratio of the system.

-Next, in Fig. \ref{FIGN5}, we evaluate the BER of the ODDM system with time domain THP by comparing it to with two benchmarks {of} the same system parameters and the HSR channel environment.
-In particular, as benchmarks, we consider (i) the OFDM system with the frequency domain single-tap equalizer and (ii) the ODDM system with the MRC equalizer \cite{bb15}.
-The best BERs of the proposed ODDM system with time domain THP under different SNRs are simulated and plotted.
-We note that in the ODDM system with MRC, the ISI is equalized at the receiver through the serial interference cancellation (SIC) \cite{bb15}, which is similar to the proposed scheme where the ISI is pre-cancelled at the transmitter successively by THP.
-Besides, the OFDM system with a single-tap equalizer is selected for the fair comparison w.r.t. the equalizer complexity.
+Subsequently, we compare the BER of the ODDM system with time domain THP (same as those in Fig. \ref{FIGNN5C}) to {benchmarks based on ODDM} in Fig. \ref{FIGN5}.
+In particular, as benchmarks, we consider (i) {the ODDM system with the MP detector \cite{bb4}} and (ii) the ODDM system with the MRC equalizer \cite{bb15}.
+We note that in the ODDM system with MRC, the ISI is equalized at the receiver through the serial interference cancellation (SIC) \cite{bb15}, which is similar to the proposed scheme where the ISI is pre-cancelled at the transmitter successively by THP. {Besides, the ODDM system with the MP detector considers the sparsity of the DD equivalent channel matrix shown in (\ref{Equ13}), models the ISI as a Gaussian variable, and performs iterative detection through probability propagation between observation nodes and variable nodes \cite{bb4}.}